nuke-haus/mapnuke/README.md

 I'm a programmer first and foremost, so my sprite art is kind of lacking.

 - More sprite variety.
 Every type of sprite (ie. trees, mountains) should have, at the very least, 5 variants.
 - Add unique sprites for hot and cold province modifiers.
 For example, a swamp with the colder province attribute should have some sort of unique sprite.
-- Improve province shaders.
-Sea shaders should have a nice shoreline but they don't.
+Right now only wastelands are given hot/cold modifiers.

 ### The wish list